NorthernWoman/The-Optimal-MLP-based-Model-for-Displacement-Field-Measurement-in-2D-Images/README.md

 To run on a computer, use PyTorch version >= 1.3.

-The folders contain noisy and noise‑free images with displacement fields of different frequencies.
+The folders "noised images" and "non-noised images" contain noisy and noise‑free images with displacement fields of different frequencies.

 - In line 143, specify the folder name where model results and weights will be saved.
 - In lines 145–146, insert the path to the images.